Jarred Tinordi's 2nd goal sends Blackhawks past Ducks 3-2 – KION546

 AP Sports Writer

-Tinordi, a 30-year-old journeyman defenseman, scored just two goals in his first seven seasons before this trip to Honda Center.
-After scoring Chicago’s first goal in the first period, he collected a turnover late in the third and took a shot that glanced off Ducks forward Adam Henrique and then hit the skate of Anaheim’s Dmitry Kulikov to beat Anthony Stolarz.
+After scoring Chicago’s first goal in the first period, Tinordi collected a turnover in the waning minutes and took a shot that glanced off Ducks forward Adam Henrique and then hit the skate of Anaheim’s Dmitry Kulikov to beat Anthony Stolarz.

+“I think Max (Domi) made a great pass on the first one, and (I got a) lucky bounce on the second one,” Tinordi said.
+“We really picked our game up heading into the third period, and that was what we needed.”

+Tinordi has scored three of his four career goals in Anaheim, even though the Ducks aren’t one of the seven NHL teams that have employed him over the past 10 years.
+He got his second career goal at Honda Center with the Rangers last January on a shot that deflected off a Ducks stick for the tiebreaker in New York’s 4-1 win.

 Filip Roos also scored his first NHL goal for the Blackhawks, who haven’t lost to Anaheim in eight meetings since Feb.
 2, 2019.
 Patrick Kane ended a three-game scoring drought with two assists, while Arvid Söderblom made 39 saves in his second career victory and just Chicago’s second win in eight games.

+“It’s been a pretty crazy couple of days, so it’s certainly nice,” said Henrique after his 100th goal for the Ducks and his fifth in five games.
+“You’re thinking about trying to get one, so that was pretty special for me, for the family, for everybody.”

-Anaheim had an 18-1 shots advantage late in the first period before Tinordi was left unmarked to score his first goal for the Blackhawks, who claimed him off waivers from the Rangers last month.
-The son of former North Stars captain Mark Tinordi had scored two goals over 122 career games since his debut in March 2013.
+Anaheim had an 18-1 shots advantage and was dominating play late in the first period before Tinordi was left unmarked to score his first goal for the Blackhawks, who claimed him off waivers from the Rangers last month.
+The son of former North Stars captain Mark Tinordi made his NHL debut in March 2013, but didn’t score a goal until January 2020.

 Roos tied it early in the second, converting a fat rebound off Stolarz’s pads.
 Exactly one month after his NHL debut, the 23-year-old Swedish defenseman got his first goal in his eighth game with Chicago.